How To Dump Your Holding Tanks At Home

 Using the Right Products Before Dumping

 Regardless of which home-dumping method you use, you should always be very mindful of the treatment types you are using in your RV holding tanks because treatments containing chemicals and other substances like zinc that kill bacteria will disrupt the healthy bacteria colony in your septic tank.
-Putting waste into your septic system that also contains bacteria-killing substances will create a headache you don’t need, so be sure to use bacteria and enzyme tank treatments (like Unique RV Digest-It Plus) and soaps and cleaning products that will not kill bacteria.
+Putting waste into your septic system that also contains bacteria-killing substances will create a headache you don’t need, so be sure to use bacteria and enzyme tank treatments (like Unique RV Digest-It Ultra) and soaps and cleaning products that will not kill bacteria.
 We recommend using Scrub-It RV Toilet Cleaner + Holding Tank Enhancer that will effectively clean the toilet bowl and also boost the bacteria in the tank rather than harm it.
 In addition, we recommend using Dawn Ultra dish soap for washing both dishes and hands because it is a fantastic grease-eater to keep your gray tank sensors working and won’t harm bacteria in the gray tank or in your septic system once you dump.

 Even if you are dumping your tanks into the city sewer cleanout at your house, using bacteria and enzyme treatments over chemical treatments will benefit the waste treatment plant once the wastewater gets there.
 City treatment facilities use bacteria to break down the human waste, so any time you can opt for a treatment or cleaning product that won’t harm bacteria, it makes the process at the treatment facility that much more effective.